-Since the pandemic hit, much more of our life has taken place online and many of us have turned to online shopping, particularly in the run up to the festive season.
+Since the pandemic hit, much more of our life has taken place online and many of us have turned to online shopping.
 Unfortunately, this has also increased cybercrime, with criminals stepping up their efforts to target online shoppers with phishing attacks.

 What is phishing?

 Phishing is an illegal attempt to “fish” for your private and sensitive data such as usernames, passwords and credit card details.
-One of the most common phishing scams involves sending an email or text that fraudulently claims to be from a well-known company, like PayPal.
+Similarly, smishing is when a scammer sends a text to your phone number on any platform with a fake phone number or URL with the same intention.
+One of the most common phishing and smishing scams involves sending an email or text that fraudulently claims to be from a well-known company, like PayPal.
 These often link to fake websites (that look real!) where your information can be collected if you type it.

 At PayPal we go to great lengths to protect our customers.
 However, there are precautions we should all take to avoid falling victim to phishing scams.
-Here are our top ten tips on how to better recognise dubious emails and websites, and keep your personal data protected:
+Here are our top ten tips on how to better recognise dubious emails, texts and websites, and keep your personal data protected:

 - Check the basics: Look out for spelling mistakes and grammatical errors, which are a common tell-tale sign of a fraudulent message.